ReadingAndThinking.com

 "Pride and Prejudice": The next book that I want to talk about is Pride and Prejudice by Jane Austen. this book is a classic book as everyone knows, everyone has heard of this book and it's the story of the Bennett sisters, the Bennett family basically there are five Bennett sisters and their mother wants to get them all married off and she's very obsessed with getting her daughters married off to some rich guy who can basically save them from their impoverished life.

-This book honestly the only reason you need to read it is for the main character Elizabeth Bennett who is one of the best female characters ever written in my opinion she's witty, she's fierce, and doesn't care about what society has to think of her. she's a little bit nerdy and she goes after what she wants and she goes after what her heart wants plus she does all this.
+This book honestly the only reason you need to read this is for the main character Elizabeth Bennett who is one of the best female characters ever written in my opinion she's witty, she's fierce, and doesn't care about what society has to think of her. she's a little bit nerdy and she goes after what she wants and she goes after what her heart wants plus she does all this.

-In the 1800s English society was extremely patriarchal and extremely unfair towards women and she is such a breath of fresh air she's just an amazing character to read about I absolutely loved her character and loved the way her story was written and actually read all of Jane Austen books because jane Austen really had the knack to write some amazing female characters amazing strong female characters for that time period.
+In the 1800s English society was extremely patriarchal and extremely unfair towards women and she is such a breath of fresh air she's just an amazing character to read about I absolutely loved her character and loved the way her story was written and actually read all of Jane Austen books because jane Austen really had the knack to write some amazing female characters amazing strong female characters for that period.

 Of course, if you look at it from like a 2021 point of view some of the things some of the actions seem a little bit traditional and still patriarchal but from an 1800s English society point of view, these characters were groundbreaking and just absolutely amazing so definitely check out pride and prejudice if you haven't already and read all of Jane Austen books.
-Detail Book Reviews

 18. Founding Mothers: The Women Who Raised Our Nation by Cokie Roberts